 Want to land on top of the huge heap of search results, most importantly in front of your competitors?
 We get it.
 We hear you.
 And, let’s be honest, we all want to get to the top!
 We get asked this million dollar question all the time.
 While Google’s secret sauce and the methods driving their search “algorithms” are more secretive and protected than Fort Knox, there are basic tenets and common sense that can get you ranked without being a technical SEO nerd.

 We’ve spent years researching, learning, and applying our SEO learnings, and we’re willing to share them with you for free.
-Check out our in-depth guide on on-page SEO factors along with a handy SEO checklist and with some effort, you’ll be zooming to the top in no time.
+Check out our in-depth guide on on-page SEO optimization guide and with some effort, you’ll be zooming to the top in no time.

 Just when you think you’ve done everything you can to optimize your site, a new Google update comes along and then you’re shifting gears again.
 Even for companies with whole teams dedicated to SEO it can be overwhelming to keep up with the ever-changing industry (yes, including seasoned SEO’ers like us).
 So that’s why we can’t recommend adding SEO tools enough to help lighten your workload.
 They will become your new best friend and you’ll learn to love them.
 Since there are dozens of these platforms on the market, we’ve put together a comprehensive, detailed guide that can make your job easier.
 In our best SEO tools article, we’ve reviewed the best for each category including the pros and cons for each company along with pricing, features and more (updated regularly).